Skip to main content

 Tesamorelin a Case Study in Metabolic Regulation

 Tesamorelin provides a compelling case study in the targeted application of peptide therapy.
 It is a synthetic analogue of GHRH with a modified structure that makes it more resistant to enzymatic degradation.
 This results in a longer half-life and a more sustained stimulation of the GHRH receptor.
-Tesamorelin has been extensively studied and is approved for the treatment of lipodystrophy in HIV-infected patients, a condition characterized by the accumulation of (VAT).
+Tesamorelin has been extensively studied and is approved for the treatment of lipodystrophy in HIV-infected patients, a condition characterized by the accumulation of visceral adipose tissue (VAT).

 The mechanism by which Tesamorelin reduces VAT is multifactorial.
-The increase in GH and stimulates lipolysis, the breakdown of fats, in adipose tissue.
+The increase in GH and IGF-1 levels stimulates lipolysis, the breakdown of fats, in adipose tissue.
 It also appears to have direct effects on adipocyte differentiation and metabolism.
+The clinical data on Tesamorelin is robust, demonstrating its ability to significantly reduce VAT without causing significant changes in subcutaneous adipose tissue.
+This specificity is a hallmark of its targeted action.

 Clinical Data on Tesamorelin and Visceral Adipose Tissue